Caltech-IPAC/firefly/docker/builder/README.md

 - Request timed out when starting `docker-compose` First, try to cleanup by running `docker-compose down` and/or `dockery-sync clean`.
 If all fails, restart Docker.

+- `> Task :firefly:buildClient UP-TO-DATE`
+  At times, the files may get out-of-sync and gradle thinks there's nothing to build.
+Try removing `firefly/build` directory, then `docker-sync clean` -> `docker-sync start` to start fresh.

+- When none of the above works, do a total teardown then start over.
+  `docker-compose down` -> `docker-sync clean` -> remove `firefly/build` `firefly/jars/build` -> restart docker
+  then, `docker-sync start` -> `docker-compose up`